indietyp/git-102/src/00-theory/00-branches.md

 there are additional branches for `production` and `stable`.

 Essentially teams practice feature branching, and once a release is ready it is merged into the `production` branch and released.
-These branches can also be numbered, by the version number of the release.
-This enables bug fixes of existing releases.
+A repository can also opt into numbered releases, in this case a new branch is created for every release.

 ### Github Flow